eceozdemir/dsa210-TermProject/README.md

 Null Hypothesis (H₀):  There is no significant difference in energy charged to Tesla between rainy and non-rainy days.

-Alternative Hypothesis (H₁): ainy days significantly affect the energy charged.
+Alternative Hypothesis (H₁): rainy days significantly affect the energy charged.

 Description of Dataset